Eva helps produce a 3D-printed prosthesis of the gastrocnemius muscle

-A team of engineers used Artec Eva to create a 3D-model of a girl’s leg for designing a tailor-made prosthesis of the gastrocnemius muscle
+A team of engineers used Artec Eva to create a 3D-model of a girl’s leg for designing a tailor-made prototype prosthesis of the gastrocnemius muscle.

 Prosthesis designing starts